An Inexact Variable Metric Proximal Gradient-subgradient Algorithm for a Class of Fractional Optimization Problems: Numerical experiments

 \subsubsection{Comparison results}

-We will compare our iVPGSA with the proximal-gradient-subgradient algorithm with backtracked extrapolation (denoted by PGSA\_BE) proposed in \cite{lszz2022proximal} for solving problem \eqref{prob_l12lasso}.
-For our iVPGSA, we set $\varepsilon_k=\max\left\{k^{-2.01},\,10^{-8}\right\}$ and $\gamma_k=\max\left\{(k+1)^{-\frac{1}{2}},\,0.01\right\}$.
+We compare iVPGSA with the proximal-gradient-subgradient algorithm with backtracked extrapolation (denoted by PGSA\_BE) proposed in \cite{lszz2022proximal} for solving problem \eqref{prob_l12lasso}.
+For iVPGSA, we set $\varepsilon_k=\max\left\{(k+1)^{-2.01},\,10^{-8}\right\}$ and $\gamma_k=\max\left\{(k+1)^{-\frac{1}{2}},\,0.01\right\}$, where the floor $10^{-8}$ is used in the numerical tests to avoid oversolving the inner subproblems.
 Moreover, for the {\sc Ssn} in Algorithm \ref{algo:SSN}, we set $\mu=10^{-4}$, $\delta=0.5$, $\bar{\eta}=10^{-3}$ and $\tau=0.2$.
 We will initialize {\sc Ssn} with the origin at the first outer iteration and then employ a \textit{warm-start} strategy thereafter.
 Specifically, at each outer iteration, we initialize {\sc Ssn} with the approximate solution obtained by the {\sc Ssn} method in the previous outer iteration.
 Finally, for the PGSA\_BE, we use the parameter settings recommended in \cite{lszz2022proximal}.

 We initialize two algorithms with a point $\bm{x}^0$ obtained by applying the fast iterative shrinkage-thresholding algorithm (FISTA) with backtracking \cite{bt2009a} for solving the classical $\ell_1$ Lasso problem: $\min\big\{\lambda\|\bm{x}\|_1+\frac{1}{2}\|A\bm{x}-\bm{b}\|^2\big\}$, using 200 iterations.
 Finally, we terminate them when the number of iterations reaches 50000 or the following holds for 3 consecutive iterations: